Clarkia similis

 Clarkia similis is a species of flowering plant in the evening primrose family known by the common name Ramona clarkia.
-It is endemic to California, where it is known from the coastal hills and mountains of the southwestern part of the state.
-It is an annual herb growing erect, approaching a meter in maximum height.
+It is endemic to California, where it is found in the coastal hills and mountains of the southwestern part of the state.
+It is an annual herb that grows erect, approaching a meter in maximum height.
 The inflorescence bears open flowers and closed, hanging flower buds.
 The sepals remain fused as the petals bloom from one side.
 The petals are less than a centimeter long and oval to diamond in shape.
 They are pale pink with white near the bases, and sometimes purple-speckled.